 IMC (International Montessori Council) is a relatively newer organization dedicated to the promotion of Montessori method.
 IMC offers excellent Montessori school accreditation programs.
 There is no IMC training program as yet.
-However, they offer MACTE accredited training program through The Center for Guided Montessori Studies.
+However, they offer MACTE accredited training programs through The Center for Guided Montessori Studies.

-IMC’s MACTE accredited 18 months Early Childhood (3 – 6) programs require residential sessions of 120 hours that takes place over 2 and a half weeks and a practicum requirement – 9-month internship, student teaching 5 days a week for a half-day in a Montessori Early Childhood classroom.
+IMC’s MACTE accredited 18 months Early Childhood (3 – 6) programs require residential sessions of 120 hours that take place over 2 and a half weeks and a practicum requirement – a 9-month internship, student teaching 5 days a week for a half-day in a Montessori Early Childhood classroom.
 The course cost around USD 6000+.